pgRouting/workshop/docs/chapters/chapter-8.rst

 the set of vertices associated to each one must be used in order to, for example, locate the nearest vertex to a lat/lon location.

-Exercise 1: Number of Vertices
+Exercise 1: Number of vertices
 -------------------------------------------------------------------------------

 .. rubric:: Problem